anodejs/anodejs/docs/SIMPLE_SETUP.md

 Create new repository in [your github organization](https://github.com/anodejs/anodejs/blob/master/docs/SIMPLE_SETUP.md#setup-github-organization) (or fork https://github.com/anodejs/sample-cluster to make it easier for yourself).
 You can call it ```cluster```.

 If you pay github for more advanced plan and you can create private repository.
-If you have free github plan, you will have to recreate cluster repository later, on [bitbucket](https://github.com/anodejs/anodejs/blob/master/docs/BITBUCKET_SETUP.md).
+If you have only free github plan, you will have to recreate cluster repository later, on [bitbucket](https://github.com/anodejs/anodejs/blob/master/docs/SECURITY_SETUP.md#ensure-cluster-repository-is-private).

 Configure access rights by adding cluster repository to ```Readonly``` team.